invariantlabs-ai/invariant/README.md

 The simplest way to use the analyzer is to analyze a pre-recorded agent trace.
 This can be useful to learning more about one's agent's behavior and to detect potential security issues.

+To get started, make sure your traces are in [the expected format](#trace-format) and define a policy that specifies the security properties you want to check for.
+Then, you can use the `Policy` class to analyze the trace:

 ```python
 from invariant import Policy